Hierarchical Topological States without Dimension Reduction: Results and Discussion

+Doubling the supercell introduces two domain walls, and thus two degenerate zero-frequency TDWSs [Fig.~\ref{fig:Interface_distance}(a)].
+Defining $d$ as the number of unit cells ($i.e.$, mass pairs) between domain walls and $D$ as the total mass pairs in the doubled supercell, the ratio $\frac{d}{D}=\frac{1}{2}$ yields exact degeneracy at $\omega^2/\omega_0^2=0$ [Fig.~\ref{fig:Interface_distance}(b)].
+Deviating from this ratio splits the degeneracy and opens a secondary bandgap $\Delta \omega_E^2$, whose normalized size $\Delta \omega_E^2/\Delta \omega_B^2$ grows as $\frac{d}{D}$ increases [Fig.~\ref{fig:Interface_distance}(b,c)].
+The critical transition occurring at $\frac{d}{D}=\frac{1}{2}$ arises from a competition between the intra- and inter-supercell domain-wall coupling, though additional factors influence the gap topology, as discussed later.

-This raises the question of whether the new bandgap between the two TDWSs is indeed topological.
-A brief examination of the supercell mode shapes at $ka=0$ and $\pi$ indicates that, given the condition $c_1>c_2$ and the configuration illustrated in Fig.~\ref{fig:Interface_distance}(a), the parity of the mode shapes flips between these two TDWSs only when the ratio $\frac{d}{D}$ exceeds $\frac{1}{2}$.
-This suggests that the bandgap could be non-trivial for $\frac{d}{D}>\frac{1}{2}$, while it may be trivial for $\frac{d}{D}<\frac{1}{2}$.
-To simplify the subsequent discussion, we will refer to a supercell containing two domain walls as the second-order unit cell (2nd-OUC).
+A key question is whether this emergent bandgap between the two TDWSs possesses topological character.
+A quick examination of the supercell mode shapes at $ka=0$ and $\pi$ reveals that, for $c_1>c_2$ and the configuration in Fig.~\ref{fig:Interface_distance}(a), parity inversion between the two TDWSs occurs only when $\frac{d}{D}>\frac{1}{2}$.
+This behavior implies a potential topological transition, where the bandgap may be topologically non-trivial for $\frac{d}{D}>\frac{1}{2}$ and trivial otherwise.
+For clarity, in our following discussion, we define the second-hierarchical-level (2nd-HL) unit cell as a supercell containing two domain walls, while the first-hierarchical-level (1st-HL) unit cell refers to the basic SSH element of two masses connected by $c_1$ and $c_2$.

-At this stage, it appears that the ratio $\frac{d}{D}$ plays a crucial role in determining the 2nd-OUC topology.
-However, a closer examination of Fig.~\ref{fig:Interface_distance}(a) indicates that the 2nd-OUC topology may also be influenced by the local arrangement of springs at the Bloch boundaries and near the domain walls - specifically, the topology of the first-order unit cell (1st-OUC).
-To investigate the factors affecting the 2nd-OUC topology, we employ the topological invariant calculations outlined in Eqns.~\ref{winding_number_original} and \ref{eq:H'}, along with the $\mathbb{Z}_2$ invariant calculation detailed in Eqns.~\ref{eq:Z2_sigma} and \ref{eq:nu}.
-These calculations help us determine the topological invariant of the 2nd-OUC.
+At this stage, the ratio $\frac{d}{D}$ emerges as a key parameter governing the topology of the 2nd-HL unit cell.
+However, careful inspection of Fig.~\ref{fig:Interface_distance}(a) suggests that the 2nd-HL topology may also depend on the local spring configurations at Bloch boundaries and domain walls - particularly the topological properties of the underlying 1st-HL unit cells.
+To systematically explore these dependencies, we compute topological invariants using the framework established in Eqn.~\ref{winding_number_original}, supplemented by the $\mathbb{Z}_2$ invariant formalism from Eqns.~\ref{eq:Z2_sigma} and \ref{eq:nu}.